leandro-mm/Microservice.Project/README.md

-# .Net Core MVC API with MongoDB and RabbitMQ
+# React and .Net Core MVC API with MongoDB and RabbitMQ

 ## 📌 This project was built with:
 - ASP.NET Core and C# for cross-platform server-side code